Wagner Covered Bridge No. 19

-The Wagner Covered Bridge No. 19 is an historic, American wooden covered bridge that was originally built in Locust Township in Columbia County, Pennsylvania.
+The Wagner Covered Bridge No. 19 is an historic wooden covered bridge that was originally built in Locust Township in Columbia County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.
 The bridge was dismantled on March 23, 1981, and the pieces stored at Knoebels Amusement Resort until it was rebuilt at the entrance to a housing development in Hemlock Township in 1994.

 History and architectural features

 When built in 1856, this historic structure was a 56.5 ft, Queen Post Truss bridge with a tarred metal roof.
 It originally crossed the North Branch of Roaring Creek and was one of twenty-eight historic covered bridges that were located in Columbia and Montour Counties.